bttq-dll/mot/README.md

 1. Open **Visual Studio 2022** (or higher).
 2. Create a **New Project** and choose **Empty Project** under **C++**.
-3. Name the project `KCDModManager` and set the location to the folder where you cloned the repository.
+3. Name the project `MOT1.1` and set the location to the folder where you cloned the repository.
 4. Click **Create**.

 ### 3. Add Source Files